Belzoni, Mississippi: History

-Civil Rights Movement
+Civil rights movement

 Belzoni was the site of the murder of an early civil rights pioneer.
-The Rev. George W. Lee, an African American minister who was seeking voting rights for the disenfranchised blacks of the Mississippi Delta and registered to vote, was murdered in 1955 in "Bloody Belzoni" by white residents committed to upholding segregation.
+The Rev. George W. Lee, an African-American minister who was seeking voting rights for the disenfranchised blacks of the Mississippi Delta and registered to vote, was murdered in 1955 in "Bloody Belzoni" by white residents committed to upholding segregation.
 His killers were never found, as the governor of Mississippi, Hugh L. White, refused to investigate the case.
 Many consider Lee the first martyr of the modern civil rights movement.

 As an undergraduate at the University of California, Berkeley, Margot Adler, later a National Public Radio correspondent, was active in the voter registration drive in Humphreys County (Belzoni) in the summer of 1965, before the passage of the Voting Rights Act on August 6 of that year.
 In 2000, she recalled:

 "I remember how difficult it was to register people: the fear was palpable.
-I remember that after one month of daily work there were only seven people registered, and a bunch of us almost got ourselves killed after being chased onto private property by a group of men who belonged to the White Citizens Council".
+I remember that after one month of daily work there were only seven people registered, and a bunch of us almost got ourselves killed after being chased onto private property by a group of men who belonged to the White Citizens' Council".
 She said that the civil rights movement changed Humphreys County, and bettered the lot of African Americans.
 "There was real change in Belzoni.
 Streets were paved in hog town, sewers no longer overflowed into the dirt streets.
 Several black families I knew from then have held political office during the last decade".